Reference checking

 }

-A reference inside a struct value is also derived.
+A reference stored inside a struct value is also may be derived from another variable/reference.

 struct S{ i32& r; }